NatWest to close 30 bank branches in 2026

 Find out if your local bank branch will be shutting its doors this year

-NatWest has announced another 52 branches will shut this year, bringing the banking group's total planned closures to 105.
+NatWest has announced that another 30 branches will shut this year, with two more to close in early 2027.

 Here, Which? takes a closer look at which NatWest branches are closing, and what it means for the customers who rely on them.